-In Belgium, employees and self-employed must take out health insurance; it is part of the compulsory liability for social security.
+In Belgium, employees and the self-employed must take out health insurance; it is part of the compulsory liability for social security.
 In the case of employees, social security contributions are deducted from their salary by the employer on behalf of the employee.
 PhD candidates who receive a scholarship from a Belgian institution and postdocs who receive a fellowship from a Belgian institution are assimilated to employees in this respect.
-People who are self-employed must make voluntary contributions to a dedicated social security fund.
+People who are self-employed must make voluntary contributions to a social security fund for self-employed workers.

-If you do not have a European Health Insurance Card, you will have to contact a mutuality (“ziekenfonds / mutuelle”) on arrival in Belgium to obtain insurance coverage.
+If you do not have a European Health Insurance Card, you will have to contact a mutuality (“ziekenfonds / mutuelle”), on arrival in Belgium in order to obtain insurance coverage.
 Your Euraxess Service Centre will be able to give you information about the different mutualities.

 The mutuality will reimburse (in part or in full) medical care and certain medicines.
 You are free to decide which mutuality you join: there are mutualities of various different persuasions: socialist, Christian, liberal and neutral.

 Joining a mutuality will enable you to be reimbursed for part of your medical and dental fees, hospital fees, surgery, giving birth, etc. according to the very strict tariff set for the various types of care provided.